 What is the difference between quinoa and kaniwa?

 - Kaniwa and quinoa both come from the goosefoot plant, but each is derived from a different species.
 Kaniwa is from the Chenopodium Pallidicaule species while quinoa is from Chenopodium Quinoa.

-- You can purchase white, red or black quinoa separately or in a mixed package.
-The colour of kaniwa varies slightly from reddish brown to black.
+- You can purchase white, red or black quinoa separately or in a mixed package whereas the colour of Kaniwa varies slightly from reddish brown to black.

 - Quinoa needs to be rinsed before cooking to remove the outer coating of saponins.
-These saponins are the defence mechanism of the plant, and if not washed off can give it an unpleasant, soapy, bitter taste.
+These saponins are the defence mechanism of the plant, and if not washed off can give your quinoa recipe an unpleasant, soapy, bitter taste.
 Kaniwa does not have these saponins and therefore don't need to be rinsed before cooking.

-- Unlike quinoa, which gets soft when cooked, kaniwa retains a slight crunch.
+- Unlike quinoa, which gets soft when cooked, kaniwa retains a slight crunch when cooked.

 How to cook kaniwa

-Kaniwa is fairly simple to cook using a 1:2 ratio kaniwa to liquid.
-Whether you choose to use water, stock or broth, milk or non-dairy substitute, all you need to do is bring the liquid to a boil, add the kaniwa and simmer for about 15 minutes or until softened, stirring occasionally.
-Kaniwa doesn't get light and fluffy like quinoa, it's also much harder to overcook so you won't end up with mush.
+Kaniwa is fairly simple to cook using a 1:2 ratio Kaniwa to liquid.
+Whether you choose to use water, stock or broth, milk or non-dairy substitute, all you need to do is bring the liquid to a boil, add the Kaniwa and simmer for about 15 minutes or until softened, stirring occasionally.
+Kaniwa doesn't get light and fluffy like quinoa, it's also much harder to overcook so your Kaniwa recipe won't end up with mushy.

 Nutritional benefits of kaniwa

-- Both quinoa and kaniwa are high in protein, containing all nine essential amino acids.
+- Kaniwa is high in protein, containing all nine essential amino acids.

 - Kaniwa contains 7g of protein per half cup (cooked).